py-why/EconML/doc/spec/inference.rst

 Bootstrap Subsampling
 ---------------------

-We provide a generic bootstrap sampling estimator :py:class:`~econml.bootstrap.BootstrapEstimator` that can wrap either sklearn or econml estimators.
+We provide a generic bootstrap sampling estimator :class:`.BootstrapEstimator` that can wrap either sklearn or econml estimators.
 This requires the wrapped object to provide a fit method, whose signature will be reused by the bootstrap estimator (called on each of the cloned instances with a subsample of the data).